GuidesUsing the Brainstorm Tool

 3. Checking Your Structure (Mind Map View) Because this hierarchy is built invisibly through spatial overlapping, the best way to verify your structure is by using the Mind Map button in the top menu.
 Clicking this will instantly translate your overlapping columns into a visual tree, allowing you to clearly see if your parent, child, and grandchild relationships are structured exactly as you intended.

 4. Exporting Your Hierarchy This vertical overlap isn't just a visual trick on the whiteboard; it actually builds a hardcoded database structure behind the scenes.
-When you click the Export OPML button, your structured hierarchies are permanently saved into the OPML file.
+When you click the Export OPML button, your structured hierarchies are permanently saved in the OPML file.
 Because OPML is designed specifically to handle nested lists, your ideas will perfectly retain their complex hierarchical structure when you import them into other outliners, mind-mapping tools, or knowledge management systems.
+Also, your hierarchies are retained when converting your brainstorm to a session.

 Worked Example

-Define the Challenge: Before adding any notes to the board, clearly identify the specific problem or topic you want to explore, ensuring it is simple and narrowed down to a single target.
+Define the Challenge: Before adding any notes to the board, clearly identify the specific problem or topic you are keen to explore, ensuring it is simple and narrowed down to a single target.

-Phase 2: Organic Organisation (Affinity Clustering): Once your raw ideas have accumulated in the Inbox, begin dragging and dropping the notes into the blank, unlabelled columns.
+2. Phase 2: Organic Organisation (Affinity Clustering): Once your raw ideas have accumulated in the inbox, begin dragging and dropping the notes into the blank, unlabelled columns.
 Look for common themes and group them together based on their natural relationships.